MileHacker Logo

 Walking & Cycling in Leeds

 Leeds city center is largely pedestrian-friendly, especially around major shopping areas like Briggate, Victoria Quarter, and Trinity Leeds.
-The canal and riverside paths along the River Aire and Leeds and Liverpool Canal present pleasant, flat walking routes away from traffic.
+The canal and riverside paths along the River Aire and Leeds and Liverpool Canal present pleasant, flat footpaths away from traffic.
 Roundhay Park, Golden Acre Park, and Temple Newsam all feature extensive walking paths, woodlands, and gardens.

 Walking Tour Options